ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 However, it is when the AI offers the more ideal fiction to Raiden that he is "simply the best", that the insult has its greatest effect.

-Raiden cringes and hold back a scream because he sees the truth inherent in the AI's argument.
+Raiden cringes and holds back a scream because he sees the truth inherent in the AI's argument.

 That argument being that Raiden is not his own person.
 His actions and emotions are all controlled by a higher power.